komandar/nginx-php-docker/README.md

 - `PHP-FPM/OPcache` for fast performance in the browser and on the CLI
 - `msmtp` is installed and configured (see `config/msmtprc`) to send mail locally for testing via apps like `Mailcatcher` which will work out of the box (if Mailcatcher container is titled `mailcatcher`)
 - `composer` is installed and ready to use to setup all your dependencies
-- `mysql_pdo` is installed as the driver for database connections
+- `mysql_pdo` is installed as the driver for MariaDB/Mysql connections
+- `pgsql_pdo` is installed as the driver for Postgresql connections
 - `gd` is installed for image processing
 - `zip` is installed for items that may need that

 ## Platforms

-This image offers platform support for the following architectures starting from image version `8`:
+This image offers platform support for the following architectures:

 - linux/amd64
 - linux/arm/v7